Definitive Guide to Trading Supply and Demand – Does it work?

 Where are these orders resting?
 Above key resistance and below key support.

 It is simply because there is enough liquidity to fill these prices, not only from traders wanting to get short but also those that are already short and will be stopping out of their positions if the price goes there.

 More often than not, above these key support and resistance levels, you will have a supply and demand zone which wasn’t tested before.

-If you are a support and resistance trader and you are trading those levels from the same side i.e. buying previous support or selling previous resistance, I highly recommend to anticipate those false breakouts first.
+If you are a support and resistance trader and you are trading those levels from the same side, i.e. buying previous support or selling previous resistance, I highly recommend anticipating those false breakouts first.

 How to identify Supply and Demand Zones in your Trading

 Finding a good Supply or Demand Zone isn’t that complicated.

 First things first you want to look at the chart and find out the areas where the market rapidly moves either up or down.

 As you can see, the price went up in this case, and this is why we are looking for a Demand Zone.

 In this case, the market went down; this is why we are looking for Supply Zone.